 - Try to plot route along public footpaths as much as possible, rather than along the road.
 Walking along the road is possible, but not preferable (see our guide here), and ideally best if the road has a pavement or grassy verge alongside it for maximum safety.
 Think “maximum holy, minimum road”.
 Use Google Satellite imagery to check for pavements and verges, and to see what the route looks like from above.

 - Find a digital mapping app that works for you to help you plot the route and work out exactly how long it is in miles, using our guide here.
-We use the Memory Map app to plot routes, which requires you to buy (quite expensive) licenses to the Ordnance Survey maps within the app.
-The official Ordnance Survey map is also good, and cheaper, or there is Viewranger, which allows you to toggle between Open Street Map, which is free and easy to use.
-The best is Viewranger for precise plotting, but you will need Ordnance Survey maps as well.
+The official Ordnance Survey map ‘OSMaps’ is good (£25/yr), or there is Viewranger, which allows you to toggle between Open Street Map, Google Satellite and OS maps (if you get the OS annual licence for £25/yr).
 You can then share the route electronically with other people by exporting as a .gpx file.
 The advantage of smartphone navigation for pilgrims is that they can’t get lost because the phone tells you where you are.

 - Perhaps set up a Pilgrim Passport and Stamp scheme, where pilgrims can buy a card that they can get stamped at the different churches along the route.
 This should be familiar to those of you who have walked the Camino de Santiago.
 It might be good on a day pilgrimage route for adults and children too.